napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 # typing than literal array types (e.g. numpy, dask, xarray, etc...)
 ```

+Note that when writing your own plugin, such type annotations are nearly always optional,
+except in rare cases like `magicgui` function widgets.
+Here, for clarity, we've provided aliases that indicate the how values of the type are
+being used and the level of generality that's possible (e.g., with `ArrayLike`).

 ### Examples

 Assume that `data` is a numpy array: